nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 that simply gets dumped when using UDP.
 To measure this, we will be looking at the total time spend scanning for access points.

+To further visualize the accuracy of our scans, every access point result graph will have an approximated _Ricean_ and _Reyleigh_ fading curve overayed to visualize the expected probability of discovery for a given access point.

+\todo{
+    Do I need a reference for this explenation of Rice and Reyleigh?
+    If yes, any tips?
+}

+Simply put, both Ricean and Reyleigh fading are stochastic models for radio propagation anomalies caused by partial cancellation of a signal by itself.
+The two fading models are utilized for two different scenarios:

+ * _Ricean fading_ occurs when one of the signal paths are much stronger than the others.
+This is typically associated with signals that have line of sight, or one of the reflections of the signal are particularly strong.

+ * _Reyleigh fading_ models signals where there is no dominant signal path.
+   This is usefull for modeling signals without line of sight, which are typical in urban environments.

+\todo{
+    Might be worth creating a graph here to visualize the difference between the two propagation models?
+}

 Discovery strategies
 --------------------